Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Heuristic approaches

 Once a solution to the relaxed problem is obtained, two ways of recovering a binary vector $\bbc$ are considered.
-The first one is a deterministic method referred to as thresholding \blue{(SDP-Thresh.)}, which simply consists in setting the largest $p$ elements to $1$ and the rest to $0$.
-The second one consists in computing $\bbp_{c}=\bbc/\|\bbc\|_{1}$, which can be viewed as a probability distribution over the nodes \blue{(SDP-Random)}.
-The sampled nodes are then drawn at random from this distribution, see~\cite{puy15}.
+The first one consists in computing $\bbp_{c}=\bbc/\|\bbc\|_{1}$, which can be viewed as a probability distribution over the samples (SDP-Random).
+These samples are then drawn at random from this distribution; see~\cite{puy15}.
 This should be done once, off line, and the same selection matrix used for every incoming input (or output).
-Although not pursued here, also pertinent are formulations that penalize the objective with $\|\bbc\|_1$ and leverage $\ell_1$-norm minimization advances to promote sparsity on $\bbc$.
+The second one is a deterministic method referred to as thresholding (SDP-Thresh.), which simply consists in setting the largest $p$ elements to $1$ and the rest to $0$.
+Since the elements in $\bbc$ are non-negative, note that the constraint $\bbc^{T} \bbone_{n} = p$ considered in the optimal sampling formulation can be equivalently rewritten as $\|\bbc\|_1 = p$.
+Using a dual approach, this implies that the objective of the optimization problem is implicitly augmented with an $\ell_1$-norm penalty $\lambda\|\bbc\|_1$, whose regularization parameter $\lambda$ corresponds to the associated Lagrange multiplier.
+In other words, the formulation is implicitly promoting sparse solutions.
+The adopted thresholding is a natural way to approximate the sparsest $\ell_0$-(pseudo) norm solution with its convex $\ell_1$-norm surrogate.
+An alternative formulation of the convex optimization problem can thus be obtained by replacing the constraint $\bbc^{T} \bbone_{n} = p$ with a penalty $\lambda \| \bbc \|_{1}$ added to the objective, with a hyperparameter $\lambda$.
+While this approach is popular, for the simulations carried out in Section~\ref{sec_sims} we opted to keep the constraint $\bbc^{T} \bbone_{n} = p$ to have explicit control over the number of selected samples $p$, and to avoid tuning an extra hyperparameter $\lambda$.